 Australian Medical Assistance Team

-The Australian Medical Assistance Team (AUSMAT) is a specialised disaster response capability of qualified professionals from Australian state and territory health services who are drawn from a national register to provide emergency medical care in the aftermath of a disaster.
+The Australian Medical Assistance Team (AUSMAT) is a specialised medical response capability of qualified professionals from Australian state and territory health services to provide emergency medical care in the aftermath of a disaster.
 AUSMAT is a flexible capability structured to meet the health needs of disaster-affected countries.
-DFAT, the Department of Health and Attorney-General’s Department Emergency Management Australia work closely with State and Territory Governments to prepare and deploy AUSMAT in response to international disasters.
-As part of Australia’s immediate response to Tropical Cyclone Winston, AUSMAT provided emergency medical care for more than 1,700 people in Fiji.
+DFAT, the Department of Health and Department of Home Affairs Emergency Management Australia work closely with State and Territory Governments to prepare and deploy AUSMAT in response to international disasters.
+As part of Australia's immediate response to Tropical Cyclone Winston, AUSMAT provided emergency medical care for more than 1,700 people in Fiji.

 Relief supplies and logistics